A breathtaking open world held back by a steep learning curve and some persistent rough edges. Worth your time if you commit to it.

 Narrative & Dialogue#

-Based on the first hours, the storytelling is a weak point.
+Based on the first 50 hours, the storytelling is a weak point.
 Conversations play out on rails with no dialogue choices, and the deliberate pauses Pearl Abyss inserts between lines feel theatrical and slow after a while.
-It's too early to judge the full story arc, but the opening doesn't inspire a lot of confidence.
-This score could shift significantly with more playtime.
+The opening doesn't inspire a lot of confidence, and this score has not shifted significantly with more playtime.
+The narrative simply lacks the depth or player agency needed to elevate the otherwise ambitious world.

 Gameplay & Combat#